-- Brine, Basil, Clay, Feed, Foster, Greenwich, Hatch, Heights, Hunter, Hyde, Jaunt, Juke, Keene, Lincoln, Marta, Mercer, Mojave, Motto, Nueva, Rally, Rover, Sonora, Thorne - Parallax scrolling works on mobile.
+- Brine, Basil, Burke, Clay, Ethan, Feed, Foster, Greenwich, Hatch, Heights, Hunter, Hyde, Jaunt, Juke, Keene, Lincoln, Marta, Mercer, Mojave, Motto, Nueva, Polaris, Rally, Rover, Sonny, Sonora, Thorne - Parallax scrolling works on mobile.

 Cover Pages adapt to mobile based on your layout.
 To learn more, visit Cover Page mobile styles.

 Fonts typically maintain the same style on mobile, but large fonts, such as headings, may scale down to fit the browser width.

 Some templates use scaling fonts so you can manually set the maximum and minimum sizes for titles, headings, and other key text.

 Templates often have built-in mobile padding, which helps optimize your site for smaller browsers and responsive design.
 This means that spacing and padding tweaks that affect your desktop site may not always affect the appearance on mobile.

 How your Gallery Page or Gallery Block displays on mobile depends on its format.